-Szechuan tofu and peppers is a delicious and spicy Chinese style stir fry that’s healthier and quicker to make than takeout.
+Today’s Szechuan tofu stir-fry with peppers is a delicious and spicy Chinese style dish that’s healthier and quicker to make than takeout.
 I’m sharing my easy recipe that can be made with fried or baked tofu, and uses a simple homemade Szechuan sauce made with easy to find ingredients.

 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!